 Applications for Postdoctoral, Senior and Distinguished Chair scholarship categories should be submitted between February 1st and 1 August (5pm EST).
-Applications for Postgraduate Scholarships should be submitted between 31 March and 11 October (5pm EST).
+Applications for Postgraduate Scholarships should be submitted between 31 March and 6 October (5pm ET).
 Under no circumstances can late applications be accepted.
 Please note that even though you may still be able to access the Embark system to upload documents, these will not be accepted after the closing date.

 Who should I ask to provide a Referee Report?

 Three referee reports are required.
 You should ask people who will best support your application and who can objectively assess your ability to successfully undertake a program of research or study in Australia and your potential to make a contribution to the binational relationship.
 Where possible your referees should include your academic supervisor/s, colleagues and key contacts who can provide relevant information on your personal and professional attributes.
 You are encouraged to use a mix of referees and not all from the same school or faculty.

 When can I commence my Fulbright program in Australia?

 Scholars must take up their scholarship starting February of the year following announcement of their selection, i.e. scholars generally find out they have been selected in March / April of a given year, however commence their program in February of the following year.
 Exceptions may be made for postgraduate students on a case-by-case basis at the discretion of the Australian-American Fulbright Commission.

 All scholars must be available to attend Fulbright functions in Australia, including the Fulbright Presentation Dinner and Orientation Program held annually in February/March.

 Can I defer my scholarship?

 No. You must take up your scholarship within the specified time frame.

 How can I make my application more successful?